syself/cluster-api-provider-hetzner/docs/caph/02-topics/01-preparation.md

 ### Install Clusterctl

-Please use the instructions here: https://cluster-api.sigs.k8s.io/user/quick-start.html#install-clusterctl or use: `make clusterctl`
+Please use the instructions in the official [Cluster API docs](https://cluster-api.sigs.k8s.io/user/quick-start.html#install-clusterctl), or use this command: `make clusterctl`

 ### Initialize the management cluster